kunstig4/timo-tok/README.md

-# timo-tok
-AI broke my cat
+simple app for short videos of my cat Timo